 Let me remind you of a story as we begin here.
 Luke 24, it’s a Sunday afternoon.
-2 men are walking together on the road from Jerusalem to Emmaus, talking about the recent death of Jesus and the incredible things that happened while He was dying and now the inexplicable vacancy of His tomb that many told them about earlier that morning and the report of some women who claimed to have had a vision of angels who said He’s alive.
+Two men are walking together on the road from Jerusalem to Emmaus, talking about the recent death of Jesus and the incredible things that had happened while He was dying, and now the inexplicable vacancy of His tomb that many told them about earlier that morning.
+And the report of some women who claimed to have had a vision of angels who said He was alive.
 And while they’re discussing all this, Jesus walks right up beside them, but they didn’t recognize Him.
-And Jesus asked them, “What are you guys talking about?”
+And Jesus asked them, “What are you guys talking about?”.
 And they said, “What do you mean, what are we talking about?
-Are you the only one visiting Jerusalem, unaware of the things that have happened recently?”
-And Jesus said, “What things?”
+Are you the only one visiting Jerusalem, unaware of the things that have happened recently?”.
+And Jesus said, “What things?”.
 So they said, “The things about Jesus the Nazarene, who was a prophet mighty in deed and word in the sight of God and all the people, and how the chief priests and our rulers delivered Him to the sentence of death, and crucified Him.
 But we were hoping that it was He who was going to redeem Israel.
 Indeed, besides all this, it is the third day since these things happened.
 But also some women among us amazed us.
 When they were at the tomb early in the morning, and did not find His body, they came, saying that they had also seen a vision of angels who said that He was alive.
-Some of those who were with us went to the tomb and found it just exactly as the women also had said; but Him they did not see.”
+Some of those who were with us went to the tomb and found it just exactly as the women also had said; but Him they did not see”.
 They’re explaining to Jesus that it really seems like He rose from the dead.
 And Jesus said to them, “O foolish men and slow of heart to believe in all that the prophets have spoken!
 Was it not necessary for the Christ to suffer these things and to enter into His glory?”
-Then beginning with Moses [meaning beginning with the books of Scripture Moses wrote, Genesis – Deuteronomy] and with all the prophets [with all the rest of the OT Scriptures], He explained to them the things concerning Himself in all the Scriptures.”
-He led them in a Bible study and opened their eyes to see Him all through the OT.
+Then beginning with Moses [meaning beginning with the books of Scripture Moses wrote, Genesis – Deuteronomy] and with all the prophets [with all the rest of the OT Scriptures], He explained to them the things concerning Himself in all the Scriptures”.
+He led them in a Bible study and opened their eyes to see Him through all the OT.
 Later that night Jesus appeared to His apostles and did the same kind of thing with them.
-Luke 24:44, Jesus said to His apostles, “These are My words which I spoke to you while I was still with you, that all things which are written about Me in the Law of Moses [which means Genesis-Deuteronomy] and the Prophets and the Psalms must be fulfilled.”
+Luke 24:44, Jesus said to His apostles, “These are My words which I spoke to you while I was still with you, that all things which are written about Me in the Law of Moses [which means Genesis-Deuteronomy] and the Prophets and the Psalms must be fulfilled”.
 Then He opened their minds to understand the Scriptures.

 A few actual predictions about Christ